akshay-chauhan-000/computational-physics-using-python/random_walk_comparison/readme.md

 ## Comparison

-To compare unbiased and biased random walks, we simulate multiple random walks (specified by `num_walks`) with a fixed number of steps (`N`).
-We then compute the final positions for each walk and plot a histogram.
+To compare unbiased and biased random walks, I simulated multiple random walks (specified by `num_walks`) with a fixed number of steps (`N`).
+I then computed the final positions for each walk and plot a histogram.

 ```python
 N = 1000  # Number of steps